Meet our Team

 Through Korean Art Song and narrative engagement, he fosters community building and empathy across divided social contexts.
 His vision is to extend Korean Art Song beyond performance, positioning it as a cultural diplomatic medium that serves humanity and contributes to peace diplomacy, beyond the nation.

-Seung Gyo Kim
+Seung Gyo (SG) Kim

-Project Director
+Executive Director

 Jiheon Sung finished his B.A. in Global Affairs with a Media, Communications, and Culture concentration.
 He is currently working at the Embassy of the Republic of Korea in the United States.
 He has engaged with diverse audiences through various film festivals and Korean traditional culture events.